20lives/dmote/doc/options-main.md

 A bottom plate can be added to close the case.
 This is useful mainly to simplify transportation.

+#### Overview

 The bottom plate is largely two-dimensional.
 The application builds it from a set of polygons, trying to match the perimeter of the case at the ground level (i.e. z = 0).

 Specifically, there is one polygon per key cluster, limited to `full` wall edges, one polygon for the rear housing, and one set of polygons for each of the first-level case `tweaks` that use `to-ground`, ignoring chunk size and almost ignoring nested tweaks.

 This methodology is mentioned here because its results are not perfect.Pending future features in OpenSCAD, a future version may be based on a more exact projection of the case, but as of 2018, such a projection is hollow and cannot be convex-hulled without escaping the case, unless your case is convex to start with.

-If you require an exact match, do the projection, save it as DXF/SVG etc. and post-process that file to fill the interior gap.
+If you require an exact match for the case, do the projection, save it as DXF/SVG etc. and post-process that file to fill the interior gap.

+#### Interaction with wrist rests

+If you include both `bottom-plate` and `wrist-rest`, you will get plates for the wrist rests too.
+These plates have no ESDS electronics to protect but serve other purposes: Covering nut pockets, covering silicone mould-pour cavities, covering plaster or other dense material poured into plinths printed without a bottom layer, and balancing the height of the different parts (case and rest, which must be connected).

+There are other ways to balance the height, such as adjusting other parameters for the connection (doing separate renders) or adding silicone feet.

 #### Parameter `include`